katsuaisu/CS3_1stQtrPortfolio-1/reflections.md

- *List and describe at least 5 topics that we discussed in class that you know very well.
-Each description should be at least 1 paragraph with three to five sentences.*

 # **Hello!
 Good day to you nosy peeps!**
 *This quarter, I both refreshed my knowledge on fundamental things in coding and learned new things in a different coding language.*